csmeyns/propaganda-everyday/README.md

 ## Format

 All-remote (100% online).
 Talks are pre-recorded and go 'live' daily.
-Accompanying readings will be made available digitally in advance.
+Accompanying further readings (optional) will be made available digitally.
 We'll meet in daily seminars for an hour or so to dive deeper into issues raised by the material.

 ## Schedule